-Transportation zone.
-Portion of construction site between the construction zones and staging yards over which builders carry members, tools, nuts, and bolts.

-Video.
-Optional award category based on a 6 minute maximum recording that conveys the features of the design, analysis process undertaken to verify the design meets the structuctural specifications, fabrication methods, construction procedures and overall appeal of the bridge to the owner.

-West end.
-The non-cantilevered end (or backspan) of the bridge that is opposite the east end of the bridge and from which L is measured.
+- Transportation zone.
+Portion of the construction site between the construction zones and staging yards over which builders carry members, tools, nuts, and bolts. - Video.
+Optional award category based on a recording that conveys the features of the design, analysis process undertaken to verify the design meets the structural specifications, fabrication methods, construction procedures and overall appeal of the bridge. - West end.
+End of the bridge that is opposite the east end of the bridge and from which L1, L2, and S are measured.